nixworks/public/news/2009/01/27/index.md

 ##### Sir
 ### [ Sir Paul Stephenson is appointed Commissioner of London's Metropolitan Police Service. ](/news/2009/01/27/sir-paul-stephenson-is-appointed-commissioner-of-london-s-metropolitan-police-service.md)
-_Context: Sir, London, Commissioner, Paul Stephenson, Metropolitan Police Service_
+_Context: Commissioner, Metropolitan Police Service, London, Paul Stephenson, Sir_

 ##### Fire
 ### [ At least one person is killed and eight wounded by Israeli attacks on the Gaza Strip. ](/news/2009/01/27/at-least-one-person-is-killed-and-eight-wounded-by-israeli-attacks-on-the-gaza-strip.md)